qmi03/hpc-mpi-rma-report/src/contents/c2/mpi.typ

 - Dynamic process creation
 - Parallel I/O

-Within this thesis, we'll specifically dive deep into remote-memory access operations in MPI, which form the critical building block for MPI's One-Sided Communication, a concept first introduced in MPI-2.
+Within this thesis, I will specifically dive deep into remote-memory access operations in MPI, which form the critical building block for MPI's One-Sided Communication, a concept first introduced in MPI-2 @mpi2, and later refined in MPI-3 @mpi3.

 == One-Sided Communications
 Unlike traditional "classical" Point-to-Point communication - where